waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Shop Menu Navigation Anomaly:** The Cerulean Mart shop menu does not follow a standard grid layout and requires 'B' to exit.
 - **Pikachu Trap Mechanic:** On Rocket Hideout floors, interacting with a specific Pikachu can trigger a trap that locks the player on an impassable tile.
 This trap is escaped by pressing the 'B' button.

-# III.
+# IV.
 Observed Tile Mechanics

 - **PC Interaction Tile:** The PC in Pokémon Centers is interacted with from the tile directly below it (at (X, Y+1)), facing up.
 The tile the PC is on is impassable.
 - **Game Corner Grass Tiles:** The decorative `grass` tiles inside the Celadon Game Corner are generally traversable.
 However, a move from a `ground` tile at (8, 7) to a `grass` tile at (8, 6) was inexplicably blocked once.
 A subsequent test moving from (9, 7) to (9, 6) was successful.
 The exact condition for the blockage is unknown and requires further investigation.
+- **Celadon Diner Counters:** The `impassable` counter tiles in the Celadon Diner create partitions, making large sections of the room inaccessible from the entrance.

-# IV.
-Battle Intelligence
+# V. Battle Intelligence

 - **Type Effectiveness Chart (Verified):**
     - Water > Rock/Ground